Flippchen/mini-projects/README.md

 This is a simple application that splits a PDF file into multiple PDF files.
 Just defines categories and colors and the application will split the PDF file.
 ### 14. Reinforced Learning with OpenAI Gym
 This is a simple application that uses OpenAI Gym to train and test a model to play the CartPole/CarRacing game.
+### 15. FS Quiz
+This is a collection of tools to answer Formula Student registration quizzes.